IrfanKhatik/NYDemo/README.md

 - Added unit test cases

 ## How to run tests
-> 1] Open Sample App in Xcode
+- 1] Open Sample App in Xcode
-> 2] Select Simulator at device to build
+- 2] Select Simulator at device to build
-> 3] Select Project hierarchy
+- 3] Select Project from Project hierarchy
-> 4] Open Dropdown at NYTimesTests folder
+- 4] Open Dropdown at NYTimesTests folder
-> 5] Select NYTimesTests.swift XCTests class
+- 5] Select NYTimesTests.swift XCTests class
-> 6] There are three ways to run the test class:
+- 6] There are three ways to run the test class:
->>    a] Product\Test or Command-U. This actually runs all test classes.
+   - a] Product\Test or Command-U. This actually runs all test classes.
->>    b] Click the arrow button in the test navigator.
+   - b] Click the arrow button in the test navigator.
->>    c] Click the diamond button in the gutter.
+   - c] Click the diamond button in the gutter.

->> Also enabled code coverage in current scheme.
+> Also enabled code coverage in current scheme.

 ### Tech